On unbounded invariant measures of stochastic dynamical systems: Introduction

-The key example of asymptotic linear SDS is the affine recursions (called also the random difference equation), i.e. $\mathfrak{F}$ consisting of affine mappings $\Psi$ of the real line: $\Psi(x)=Ax+B$ for some $A\ge 0$.
-Then
+The key example of an asymptotic linear SDS is the affine recursion (called also the random difference equation).
+Then $\mathfrak{F}$ is the set of affine mappings of the real line $\Psi(x)=Ax+B$ with $A> 0$ and the process is given by the following formula:

-Our results are also valid for Goldie's recursions ( e.g. $\Psi(x) = \max\{Ax,B\}+C$ (with $A>0$) and $\Psi(x) = \sqrt{A^2x^2+Bx+C}$ (with $A,B,C$ positive; for other condition needed to have uniqueness, see section 6) .
-Since the problem can be reduced, without any loss of generality, to the case $\alpha=0$ (see Lemma \ref{lem: alpha to zero}) , our hypothesis essentially coincides, in the one dimensional situation, with the class introduced by M.Mirek \cite{M}.
+Our results are also valid for Goldie's recursions, for example, $\Psi (x) = \max\{Ax,B\}+C$ (with $A>0$) and $\Psi(x) = \sqrt{A^2x^2+Bx+C}$ (with $A,B,C$ positive).
+Since the problem can be reduced, without any loss of generality, to the case $\alpha=0$ (see Lemma~\ref{lemalphatozero}), our hypotheses essentially coincide, in the one-dimensional situation, with the class introduced by Mirek \cite{M}.
 Our main theorem should be viewed as an analog of Kesten's and Goldie's results in the critical case.

 Other interesting examples can be obtained conjugating asymptotic linear systems with an appropriate homeomorphism.
 For instance, our result can also be applied to describe invariant measures of SDS on the interval generated by functions that have the same derivative at the two extremities.
-Theorem \ref{mthm} also says that invariant measures of SDS on $[0,+\infty)$ generated by mappings exponentially asymptotic to translations, i.e.
+Theorem~\ref{mthm} also says that invariant measures of SDS on $[0,+\infty)$ generated by mappings exponentially asymptotic to translations, that is,

-behave at infinity as the Lebesgue measure $dx$ of $\R$, if $\E(u_\phi)=0$.
-This result can be compared with the Choquet-Deny Theorem, that says that the only invariant measure for centered random walks on $\R$ is the Lebesgue measure.
-Another interesting process that is $\alpha$-asymptotically linear for $\alpha>1/2$ is a Galton-Watson evolution process with random reproduction laws.
-In Section \ref{sec: examples}, we give more details on the different examples.
+behave at infinity as the Lebesgue measure $dx$ of $\R$, if $\E (u_\phi )=0$.
+This result can be compared with the Choquet--Deny theorem saying that the only invariant measure for centered random walks on $\R$ is the Lebesgue measure.
+Another interesting process that is $\alpha $-asymptotically linear for $\alpha>1/2$ is a Galton--Watson evolution process with random reproduction laws.
+In Section~\ref{secexamples}, we give more details on the different examples.